-What is the difference between the Undergraduate College Admissions Office and the School of Professional and Continuing Studies?
+What is the difference between the Undergraduate College Admissions Office and the School of Professional and Graduate Studies?

 The Undergraduate College Admissions Office works only with students under the age of 25 applying to undergraduate degree programs at the Riverdale Campus.

-I am applying to a degree program offered through the School of Professional and Continuing Studies.
+I am applying to a degree program offered through the School of Professional and Graduate Studies.
 What mailing address should I use when I send my application materials?

-All applicants to programs offered through the School of Professional and Continuing Studies (SPCS) should send their application materials to the following:
+All applicants to programs offered through the School of Professional and Graduate Studies (SPGS) should send their application materials to the following:

 Ellen Lynch, Graduate Admission Counselor